-Business-Plan Theory has dual rationales.
-It can be construed as minimizing agency costs.
-For example, corporate managers may suffer from short-termism when approving a business plan predicated on profiting from breaking the law.
-The costs of illegalities (fines and reputational fallouts) may surface only over the long term, whereas the profits accrue in the short term, benefiting managers whose pay is tied to short-term yardsticks.
-Business-Plan Theory can also be construed as minimizing externalities.
-Here the focus is not on minimizing harm to long-term shareholders but rather on minimizing harm to third parties, such as the environment and nearby communities.
-The idea of a corporate law doctrine dealing with externalities is at odds with conventional wisdom, which posits that corporate law should treat as given what other regulators decide regarding, say, environmental degradation or product safety.
-Once other regulators set sanctions, companies should be able to decide whether the sanction is a price worth paying for rule violations that benefit the company.
-Just like corporate law allows companies to breach contracts and pay expectation damages ("efficient breach"), so should corporate law allow companies to violate regulations and pay fines ("efficient lawbreaking"), or so the argument goes.
-But the efficient lawbreaking approach is wrong on many levels.
-For one, it assumes that regulatory sanctions reflect the social harm from the misbehavior in question.
-In reality, large companies do not take expected sanctions as given, but rather attempt to dilute them, such as by hiding information from the regulator.
-As a result, companies can engage in behaviors that are beneficial to the company even when they are extremely costly from a societal perspective.
-Providing a corporate law mechanism that disincentivizes corporate decision-makers from engaging in such behaviors is therefore desirable.
+The business-plan theory has a two-pronged rationale.
+First, it can be interpreted as minimizing agency costs.
+For example, corporate managers may suffer from short-termism when approving a business plan that is based on making profits from violating the law.
+Managers whose pay is tied to short-term yardsticks benefit from projects whose returns accrue in the short term, while the costs of illegalities (fines and reputational fallouts) may surface only over the long term.
+The second prong of the business-plan theory can also be interpreted as minimizing externalities.
+Here the focus is on minimizing harm to third party stakeholders, such as the environment and nearby communities rather than on minimizing harm to long-term shareholders.
+The notion of a corporate law doctrine dealing with externalities runs counter to conventional wisdom that suggests that corporate law should unconditionally accept regulatory determinations regarding, for example, environmental degradation or product safety.
+According to the business-plan theory, once regulators impose sanctions, companies should be able to decide whether the sanction is a price worth paying for rule violations that benefit the company.
+Just as corporate law allows companies to breach contracts and pay expectation damages (“efficient breach”), so should corporate law allow companies to violate regulations and pay fines (“efficient lawbreaking”), or so the argument goes.
+However, the efficient lawbreaking approach is flawed on many levels.
+First, it assumes that regulatory sanctions accurately reflect the social harm caused by the misbehavior in question.
+In reality, large companies do not consider anticipated penalties as inevitable but attempt to dilute them in a number of ways, such as by hiding information from the regulator.
+Companies can thus can engage in behaviors that are beneficial to the company even when they are extremely costly from a social perspective.
+Therefore, there is value in providing a corporate law mechanism that disincentivizes corporate decision-makers from engaging in such behaviors.

-The Article's third contribution comes from highlighting a host of seemingly procedural aspects of oversight duty litigation that have an outsized impact on corporate behavior.
-Five of these issues were addressed on first impression during 2023, and a couple are pending as of this writing.
-One question is how to treat privileges.
+The Article’s third contribution lies in its highlighting of a number of ostensibly procedural aspects of oversight duty litigation that have a disproportionate impact on corporate behavior.
+Five of these issues were addressed on first impression during 2023, and two of them are pending as of this writing.
+One important question in this context is how to treat privileges.
 Defendant directors frequently invoke attorney-client and work-product privileges and heavily redact internal documentation of compliance discussions.
-Walmart illustrated just how much heavy redactions can backfire at the pleading stage, serving as indication that directors never discussed or failed to properly address central compliance risks.
-Another question concerns how to treat findings by noncorporate law forums.
-Most Caremark claims come at the heels of public enforcement or litigation against the company in other courts.
-AmerisourceBergen limited defendants’ ability to rely on factual findings exonerating the company in these other courts.
-A third question is how much deference should courts give to a Special Litigation Committee (SLC) that the company appoints to investigate whether to pursue Caremark claims.
-Chou applied the regular framework and deferred to the SLC’s decision to dismiss well-pled claims against directors.
-But the Article explains that SLCs’ value is limited in Caremark settings, and so it is far from clear that the usual deference to them should apply.
+The Walmart case demonstrated just how much heavy redactions can backfire at the pleading stage, indicating that the directors never discussed or failed to properly address central compliance risks.
+Another question involves how to deal with findings by noncorporate legal forums.
+The results of most Caremark claims tend to follow those of public enforcement or litigation against the company in other courts.
+For example, AmerisourceBergen limited defendants’ ability to rely on factual findings that had exonerated the company in other courts.
+A third question is how much deference courts should give to a Special Litigation Committee (SLC) appointed by the company to investigate whether to pursue Caremark claims.
+Chou applied the traditional framework and deferred to the SLC’s decision to dismiss well-pled claims against directors.
+However, this Article explains that the value of SLCs is limited in Caremark settings.
+Therefore it is unclear whether the standard deference to SLCs should be exercised in these cases.